 6. Establish boundaries early

 If you feel strongly about something, it will be good to draw the boundaries early.
 It will save a lot of silent anguish and friction should the limits be known.
 For example, instead of fretting over possible occasions where junk food is offered, just specify “No junk food before 2 pm”.

 ⇒ Related Read: How to Deal With Grandparents Who Spoil Kids

 Address minor things when it happens on the spot.
 For example, if you don’t want your child to watch TV past 9 pm, it may be useful to communicate this right there and then on the same night, instead of festering over a period of time and exploding eventually.
 This would strain the relationship, especially if your in-laws are not aware of how it affects you.
 For pertinent and recurring matters, it may be useful to take stock of your thoughts and address the matter in a more direct approach.
 It may be helpful if your spouse is with you in some situations but they should not be the messenger for you.

 8. Patience is the mother of all virtues

-You may have talked to your in laws once, twice and many a times, but nobody is perfect and things are unlikely to change immediately.
+You may have talked to your in-laws once, twice and many a time, but nobody is perfect and things are unlikely to change immediately.
 They may have been trying to change, but due to old deep-rooted habits, they may occasionally lapse in their actions.
 Remind them gently of what has been discussed.
 This can be done firmly but respectfully.
-However if it is a matter intentionally disrespecting your wishes, then a more serious approach may have to be taken.
+However, if it is a matter intentionally disrespecting your wishes, then a more serious approach may have to be taken.